qemu/seabios/docs/Memory_Model.md

   emulator that has only 1 megabyte of ram this zone will be empty.

 * malloc_tmphigh : Temporary high-memory zone.
-This area is used for custom read/writable storage during the SeaBIOS initialization phase.
+This area is used for custom read/writable storage during the AyeBIOS initialization phase.
 The area generally starts after the first 1 megabyte of ram (0x100000) and ends prior to the Permanent high-memory zone.
 When running on an emulator that has only 1 megabyte of ram this zone will be empty.
-The area is not reserved from the operating system, so it must not be accessed after the SeaBIOS initialization phase.
+The area is not reserved from the operating system, so it must not be accessed after the AyeBIOS initialization phase.

 * malloc_tmplow : Temporary low-memory zone.
-This area is used for custom read/writable storage during the SeaBIOS initialization phase.
+This area is used for custom read/writable storage during the AyeBIOS initialization phase.
 The area resides between 0x07000-0x90000.
 The area is not reserved from the operating system and by specification it is required to be zero'd at the end of the initialization phase.